rikkit/graphication/README.md

 Graphication
 ============

-In a quest to make new and better code for LastGraph, I decided to make it more generic and accessible for anyone to use, and so here we have Graphication.
+> In a quest to make new and better code for LastGraph, I decided to make it more
+> generic and accessible for anyone to use, and so here we have Graphication.

-It uses Cairo for rendering, and is designed to be (somewhat) modular and expandable.
-Early releases only do wavegraphs, but hopefully this will improve as time goes on.
+> It uses Cairo for rendering, and is designed to be (somewhat) modular and
+> expandable.
+Early releases only do wavegraphs, but hopefully this will improve
+> as time goes on.

+\- Andrew Godwin

 Requirements
 ============